Azure SQL Connection Type (SSRS)

 You can also retrieve data from a SQL Server database by using an ODBC data source type.
 Connecting to SQL Database by using OLE DB isn't supported.

 For more information, see ODBC Connection Type (SSRS).

 Platform and Version Information

 For more information about platform and version support, see Data Sources Supported by Reporting Services (SSRS).

 Azure SQL Database and AAD

-You can use the Azure SQL database with Azure Active Directory (AAD) pass-through authentication.
+You can use the Azure SQL database with Azure Active Directory (AAD).

 This scenario is supported when you set up the following items properly:

 - Active Directory Authentication Library for SQL Server (ADALSQL) is installed on the report server.

 - Active Directory Federation Services (ADFS) is configured to federate across on-premises Active Directory (AD) and AAD.